 What is the average cost of flowers for a wedding?

 The average cost of flowers for a wedding is approximately $1500-$1800, depending on the arrangement, the flowers used, and the number of flowers used.
+If you want to keep the cost low, go for native flowers.

 How do I preserve my wedding bouquet with hairspray?